relvaner/actor4j-core/Readme.md

   * Call of `postStop` at the current instance, after all children have finished and confirmed this with the `TERMINATED` message.
   * Instantiate a new instance with the dependency injection container.
 It is ensured that the `UUID` is maintained.
   * Call of `postRestart` (with `preStart` (with optional `recovery`) for the new instance.
-* `RECOVERY`: The actor will be recovered to it's last state, novel events can lead to an update of the actor's state.
+* `RECOVER`: The actor will be recovered to it's last state, novel events can lead to an update of the actor's state.

 [[4](#4)][[5](#5)][[15](#15)]